inviqa/chef-serverdensity-inviqa/README.md

 - `node['serverdensity']['token']` - Account API token, should be stored securely
 - `node['serverdensity-inviqa']['tags']` - An array of tag IDs that servers should be added to

+### Monitoring Apache

+Serverdensity requires some specific Apache configuration.
+This is supplied by the apache recipe.

+To enable Apache config, include `serverdensity-inviqa::apache` in the run list.
+If your server uses basic-auth protection the following config options need to be supplied:

+- `node['serverdensity']['apache_status_user']`
+- `node['serverdensity']['apache_status_pass']`

 ## License and Author

 Author:: Shane Auckland (sauckland@inviqa.com)